ACCESS-NRI/schema/au.org.access-nri/model/spack/environment/location/README.md

 This schema is used to validate `spack.location.json` files generated during the automated deployment of models.

+Each line contains the spack build hash for a deployed software package, and the path on the system where the package was deployed.

 ## Extending the schema

 To modify the schema, a new version of the schema will need to be created.